-Diagnosing HIV and the Initial Evaluation of HIV-Infected patient
+Introduction to Clinical HIV and the Initial Evaluation

-- Conduct an initial history & physical of a newly diagnosed HIV-infected patient.
+- Conduct an initial history and physical of a newly diagnosed HIV-infected patient.

 - Stage patients’ HIV disease severity based on both CDC and WHO HIV classifications.